arosenfeld/immunedb/docs/pipeline.rst

 Germline Files
 --------------
-AIRRDB requires that V and J germlines be specified in two separate FASTA files.
+ImmuneDB requires that V and J germlines be specified in two separate FASTA files.
 There are a number of restrictions on their format.
 Most common germlines can be downloaded from `IMGT's Gene-DB <http://imgt.org/genedb>`_ directly.